Lithornis

 Lithornis is a genus of extinct paleognathous birds.
 Although Lithornis was able to fly well, their closest relatives are the extant tinamous (which are poor flyers) and ratites (which are flightless birds).

 Fossils of Lithornis are known with certainty from the Upper Paleocene through the Middle Eocene, but their fossil record may extend to the late Cretaceous.
 Lithornis is from ancient Greek for 'stone bird', as it is one of the first fossil birds to become widely discussed.
 Presumably closely related genera are Paracathartes and Pseudocrypturus.
+Some researchers consider Calciavis as a species of Lithornis (L. grandei).

 Species

 Six species have been recognized in modern times; undescribed ones are also likely to exist.
 The supposed tarsometatarsus piece from which "Lithornis" emuinus was described is actually a humerus fragment of the giant pseudotooth bird Dasornis.

 Lithornis celetius

 L. celetius is from the Bangtail Quarry, Sedan Quadrangle, Park County, Montana, and was described by Peter Houde (1988).
 It is from the Fort Union Formation, which is earliest Tiffanian, Late Paleocene.
 The type fossil is USNM 290601.

 L. celetius was of average size for the genus, and the name Celetius is derived from the Greek word keletion a race horse for which the type locality is also named.